PiotrJachowicz/typescript-fundamentals/exercise3.md

 "lint-fix": "eslint --ext js,ts . --fix"
 ```

-To test linting, you can now run `npm run lint` and `npm run lint-fix`.

 To configure prettier, we need to add another file, `.prettierrc`, with content for example as below:
 ```
 {